microsoft/AirSim/docs/settings.md

 * RecordInterval: specifies minimal interval in seconds between capturing two images.
 * RecordOnMove: specifies that do not record frame if there was vehicle's position or orientation hasn't changed

+#### ClockSpeed
+Determines the speed of simulation clock with respect to wall clock.
+For example, value of 5.0 would mean simulation clock has 5 seconds elapsed when wall clock has 1 second elapsed (i.e. simulation is running faster).
+The value of 0.1 means that simulation clock is 10X slower than wall clock.
+The value of 1 means simulation is running in real time.
+It is important to realize that quality of simuation may decrease as the simulation clock runs faster.
+You might see artifacts like object moving past obstacles because collison is not detected.
+However slowing down simulation clock (i.e. values < 1.0) generally improves the quality of simulation.